KTH-dESA/FAO/README.md

 ## Running the model
 ### Jupyter notebooks
-To run the model, first activate the previously created conda environment for notebooks by running `conda acivate <name-of-environment>` and then run `jupyter notebook`.
+To run the model, first activate the previously created conda environment for notebooks by running `conda activate <name-of-environment>` and then run `jupyter notebook`.
 Alternatively, you can start the Anaconda navigator, select the previously created environment and start a Jupyter notebook session.
 Open any of the runner files of either model and follow the steps.

 ### Snakemake
-Activate the previously created conda environment for snakemake by running `conda acivate <name-of-environment>`.
+Activate the previously created conda environment for snakemake by running `conda activate <name-of-environment>`.
 Then open the snakemake file of the model you wish to run and set the user inputs to the ones desired:
 ```python
 ######################### User defined parameters #############################